Memento Mori (Ammonite)

 Installation – dimensions variable, each sheet H 20" x W 20"

 Charlotte Perkins Gilman (1860 – 1935) was an American feminist.
-In 1892 she wrote a book titled “Yellow Wallpaper” which portrays the narrator's insanity as a way to protest the oppression of women at the time.
-Perkins witnessed the medical profession randomly diagnosing women as feeble in both mind and body.
-As a consequence it seemed both natural and obvious that women’s contributions to society should be limited by their obviously inferior capacity.
-This work is a homage to her.
+In 1892 she wrote a book titled “Yellow Wallpaper” which portrays the narrator's insanity to protest the oppression of women at the time.
+This work is homage to her, a manifestation of her wallpapered room.

 Anonda Bell